 "The Ecosystems Knowledge Network is a unique resource that draws together practical knowledge across the UK about managing the environment for everyone's benefit.
 It has helped us know where to start in applying big concepts like natural capital in Northern Ireland."
 Craig McGuicken, Chief Executive Officer, Northern Ireland Environment Link

 We are also proud of specific outcomes from our work, in which UK capability for managing the natural environment has improved.
-Here are some examples.
+Here are some examples:

-Ensuring analytical tools are deployed
+Communicating analytical tools

 In 2015, we worked with Northern Ireland Environment Link (a registered charity) to design the scope and Terms of Reference for a new Economics of Nature Working Group for Northern Ireland.
 The aim is to raise the profile of the value of nature in policy and practice in the Province.
 The Working Group involves representatives from the public, private, charity and academic sectors.
 The Ecosystems Knowledge Network chaired the first meeting in December 2015 before a first appointment for this role was made.
 We have subsequently prepared case studies to inspire the group and helped it to plan a conference on ‘Delivering Prosperity Through the Environment’.
 This event took place in September 2016 and was addressed by the Environment Minister.
 The event, and the activity of the Working Group, has set the stage for various policy initiatives in Government to manage the environment as an asset.
 Proposals for natural capital asset index were included in the 2016 consultation on a Programme of Government for Northern Ireland.
-(A natural asset index developed in Scotland is being used by Scottish Government as a measure of economic health of Scotland).

 In 2013, the Network team provided advice to the Heritage Lottery Fund's Landscape Partnership scheme on the inclusion of the ecosystems approach in its application guidelines.
 The guidelines have been published and are being used to guide new proposals for major projects to protect and enhance landscape heritage across the UK.